lawsumisu/ygo-refactor/designs/monsters/spellcasters.md

 Spellcaster
 1000/500
 The effects of Spell cards you play or activate become "Special summon a token that's a copy of ~".

+####Student of Magic
+LIGHT
+Spellcaster
+500/500
+When you Summon ~, search your deck for a Spell card and banish it.
+When ~ is destroyed, add that Spell card to your hand.